edinburgh-napier/set09121/lectures/lecture16.md

 # Summary

-- Decision trees are a useful diagrammatic and implementation technique to create AI that can make decisions.
+- Decision trees are a useful diagrammatic technique and algorithm to create AI that can make decisions.
     - We still need to determine the decisions to program though.
 - We can work with activity diagrams to model our decision trees.
 - We can also combine decision trees and state machines to create more complex data.